 Follow each link to our progression of knowledge documents (these are ‘live’ documents that teachers will adapt as and when they teach their lessons):

-To support our planning and teaching in science, we have access to a range of websites, and resources.
 We encourage pupils to make links with real-life experiences, have aspirations, and teach them about the diversity and opportunities within the world of science.
 We begin our lessons with quick reviews, and child-led starters that include discussions, challenging each other's ideas and asking/answering questions.

 Underpinning science at All Saints is our teaching and learning policy, which ensures topics and lessons are well-sequenced so concepts and skills are embedded and built upon year-on-year.
 Our science curriculum map identifies the topics taught in each year group, and our progression documents demonstrate how topics are made up of building blocks that add to existing knowledge and skills for pupil’s deeper understanding.